testfairy/testfairy-cordova-plugin/README.md

 ### Supported Platforms

-TestFairy SDK for PhoneGap/Cordova is currently available only for *iOS*.
-For Android apps, just upload the APK files directly to https://app.testfairy.com.
+TestFairy SDK for PhoneGap/Cordova is currently only available for iOS and Android apps.

 ### Installation